-While most of the problems mentioned above can be corrected within several weeks to several months of aggressive magnesium replacement, connective tissue problems are both less recognized as being due to magnesium deficiency as well as requiring a longer to correct.
-As a result, most people can’t imagine these problems as being caused by magnesium deficiency since the long term nature of the connective tissue degeneration makes it hard to link the two since it might take years or even decades for this problem to manifest.
+While most of the problems mentioned above can be corrected within several weeks to several months of aggressive magnesium replacement, these connective tissue problems are both less recognized as being due to magnesium deficiency as well as requiring a longer to correct, such as problems of Mitral Valve Prolapse.
+As a result, most people can’t imagine these problems as being caused by magnesium deficiency since the long term nature of the connective tissue degeneration makes it hard to link the two, as it might take years or even decades for this problem to manifest.

 Quinolone Antibiotic Toxicity